-The LCH Board takes the advice of the LCH Group Nomination Committee before approving changes in its size, structure and members.
+The LCH SA Board takes the advice from the LCH Group Nomination Committee before approving changes in its size, structure and members.
 The Committee's Terms of Reference state that the Committee will need to ensure that its recommended candidates are respected for their competence and are of good standing in their field of business.

-An LCH INED must be independent in character and judgement, and have no relationships or circumstances (including any with LSEG or any of its subsidiary undertakings and/or with any significant user or venue
+An LCH SA INED must be independent in character and judgement, and have no relationships or circumstances (including any with LSEG or any of its subsidiary undertakings and/or with any significant user or venue shareholder) which are likely to affect, or could appear to affect, his or her judgement.
+The identities of the INEDs are disclosed on the LCH SA website.

-It is a responsibility of the LCH Board, through its Reserved Matters, to perform adequate succession planning for the LCH Board, thereby ensuring the LCH Board continues to have appropriately skilled members.
+It is a responsibility of the LCH SA Board, through its Reserved Matters, to perform adequate succession planning for the LCH SA Board, thereby ensuring the LCH SA Board continues to have appropriately skilled members.

-LCH's management team is made up of experienced professionals, taking responsibility for distinct areas of the operation, risk management and control of the CCP.
-In separating responsibilities, LCH has management in place with the necessary expertise for each area and maintains a mix of skills necessary for the operation and risk management of the CCP.
+LCH SA's management team is made up of experienced professionals, taking responsibility for distinct areas of the operation, risk management and control of the CCP.
+In separating responsibilities, LCH SA has management in place with the necessary expertise for each area and maintains a mix of skills necessary for the operation and risk management of the CCP.

-LCH's senior management is subject to at least annual performance management reviews against their objectives and the core competencies identified as essential for all LCH employees.
-LCH is committed to ensuring that its reward practices promote sound and effective risk management and do not create incentives to relax risk standards.
-The annual performance review for members of the Executive Committee also includes assessments by the Group Chief Risk Officer against their respective risk objectives and by Group Head of Internal Audit in respective of internal audit reports and closure of internal audit actions.
+LCH SA's senior management is subject to at least annual performance management reviews against their objectives and the core competencies identified as essential for all LCH SA employees.
+LCH SA is committed to ensuring that its reward practices promote sound and effective risk management and do not create incentives to relax risk standards.
+The annual performance review for members of the Executive Committee also includes assessments by the Group Chief Risk Officer against their respective risk objectives and by Group Head of

+Internal Audit in respective of internal audit reports and closure of internal audit actions.
 Both assessments are presented to the Remuneration Committee.

-LCH monitors the performance of its senior management through regular reviews: in the case of non-performance, processes are in place to identify, escalate, remediate and ultimately reprimand and remove management if necessary.
+LCH SA monitors the performance of its senior management through regular reviews: in the case of non-performance, processes are in place to identify, escalate, remediate and ultimately reprimand and remove management if necessary.

-Rule 17Ad-22(e)(2)(v) Rule 17Ad-22(e)(2)(v) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to provide for governance arrangements that specify clear and direct lines of responsibility. ----------------------- --
+Rule 17Ad-22(e)(2)(v) Rule 17Ad-22(e)(2)(v) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to provide for governance arrangements that specify clear and direct lines of responsibility.

-The governance arrangements including CEO Executive Delegation, the ExCo ToR, the Local Management Committee (LMC) ToR and individual job descriptions for senior management set out the roles and responsibilities of the senior management, as well as their reporting lines and authorities and the procedures for their appointment.
+The governance arrangements including CEO Executive Delegation, the ExCo ToR, the Local Management Committee (LMC) ToR and individual job descriptions for senior management set out the roles and responsibilities of the senior management, as well as their reporting lines, authorities and the procedures for their appointment.
 These arrangements also set out the process for ensuring accountability to stakeholders.

-LCH provides accountability to owners, participants and other relevant stakeholders by including user, clearing member and client representatives in governance forums.
-LCH's clearing services run Product Advisory Groups and Risk Working Groups where participants are able to comment on proposed changes to markets, products and services, and to risk policies, models and frameworks.
-In addition, Clearing Members and Clients of Clearing Members are represented on the LCH Board Risk Committee where all material proposals are reviewed and approved prior to being submitted to the Board for approval.
+LCH SA provides accountability to owners, participants and other relevant stakeholders by including user, clearing member and client representatives in governance fora.
+LCH SA's clearing services run Product Advisory Groups and Risk Working Groups where participants are able to comment on proposed changes to markets, products and services, and to risk policies, models and frameworks.
+In addition, Clearing Members and Clients of Clearing Members are represented on the LCH SA Board Risk Committee where all material proposals are reviewed and approved prior to being submitted to the Board for approval.